JJCSA/Authentication/README.md

 ### Steps to start the server
 1. To start the server clone this repository into your machine
-2. Make sure you have a postgres instance running with `keycloak` database created If not, create the same with the following steps:
+2. Make sure you have a postgres instance running with `keycloak` database created.
+    If not, create the same with the following steps:
     ```
     sudo -u postgres psql